mcuringa/think-js/arrays.md

 [ 'pear', 'apple', 'orange' ]
 ~~~~~~~~~~~~~~~~~~~~~~~

-The bracket operator applied to a list can appear anywhere in an expression.
+The bracket operator applied to an array can appear anywhere in an expression.
 When it appears on the left side of an assignment, it changes one of the
-elements in the list, so the first element of ``fruit`` has been changed from
+elements in the array, so the first element of ``fruit`` has been changed from
 ``"banana"`` to ``"pear"``, and the last from ``"quince"`` to ``"orange"``.
 An
-assignment to an element of a list is called **item assignment**.
+assignment to an element of an array is called **item assignment**.
 Item
 assignment does not work for strings:

 ~~~~~~~~~~~~~~~~~~~~~~~{.javascript}